-The online food delivery market generated a revenue of $94.385 billion in 2019 and it is further estimated to grow to a market volume of $134.49 billion by 2023 at a CAGR of 9.3%.
-Well, these stats answer the question about how profitable the food delivery market will be in 2020 and the following years.
-So, we would further gain a deeper insight into what it is that is causing this market to boom and what you as a food delivery app owner or a food business owner can do to boost your revenue.
+The online food delivery market generated a revenue of $94.385 billion in 2019.
+Further, it is estimated to grow to a market volume of $134.49 billion by 2023 at a CAGR of 9.3%.
+These stats answer the question about how profitable the food delivery market will be in 2020 and the following years.
+So, we would further gain a deeper insight into what is causing this market to boom.
+What you as a food delivery app owner or a food business owner can do to boost your revenue?

 The restaurant-to-consumer delivery segment has a larger market share with $58 billion in the year 2019.
 As per research, restaurants receive about 70% of digital orders through mobile apps and the remaining 30% through third-party apps.
-This is largely due to the loyalty programs, rewards and discounts given by restaurants to their customers.
-On the other end of the spectrum, leading food delivery apps such as GrubHub, UberEats and Doordash constitute 40% of the 20 most-used mobile apps.
+This is largely due to the loyalty programs, rewards, and discounts given by restaurants to their customers.
+On the other hand, leading food delivery apps such as GrubHub, UberEats and Doordash constitute 40% of the 20 most-used mobile apps.

-The growth of the food delivery apps segment can be credited to the busy lives of the population that is only getting busier.
-The adults in today’s world prefer ordering out instead of cooking to save the scarce time they have after their work.
-Moreover, the restaurants irrespective of size want to grab the market opportunities and are diving into the online food delivery market.
+The growth of the food delivery apps segment can be credited to the busy lives of the population.
+The adults in today’s world prefer ordering out instead of cooking to save time left after their work.
+Moreover, restaurants want to grab market opportunities and are diving into the online food delivery market.

 With the constant challenges and competition in the online food delivery market, it is essential for the food businesses to provide their users with a unique and different experience to sustain.
-Stats reveal that 55% of adults in the US seek an easy food ordering system and 63% of the people in the US leave the platforms for takeout orders pertaining to a poor experience.
-Therefore, businesses are closely knitting their operations with emerging technology to offer differentiated yet simplified food ordering experiences to their customers through driverless cars, social media, drones, virtual assistants, smart devices, etc.
+Stats reveal that 55% of adults in the US seek an easy food ordering system.
+Moreover, 63% of the people in the US leave the platforms for takeout orders pertaining to a poor experience.
+Therefore, businesses are closely knitting their operations with emerging technology to offer differentiated yet simplified food ordering experiences to their customers.
+They are leveraging driverless cars, social media, drones, virtual assistants, smart devices, etc.

 #1 Driverless Cars & Drones Delivery

-Artificial Intelligence as one of the emerging technologies is making a huge contribution to the online food delivery segment through self-driving delivery cars.
+Artificial Intelligence as one of the emerging technologies.
+It is making a huge contribution to the online food delivery segment through self-driving delivery cars.
 These smart robots and driverless cars are intriguing to the customers as well as making food ordering a fun experience.
-For instance, Eat24 has partnered with Yelp and Marble, a tech-startup, and is using autonomous delivery robots to deliver food to its customers.
-The robots are designed to avoid bumping into people and other objects on the footpath and utilize cameras, high-resolution 3D maps, and Lidar sensors to reach their destination.
+For instance, Eat24 has partnered with Yelp and Marble, a tech-startup.
+Further, it is using autonomous delivery robots to deliver food to its customers.
+The robots are designed to avoid bumping into people and other objects on the footpath.
+They utilize cameras, high-resolution 3D maps, and Lidar sensors to reach their destination.